Joseph Smith

 ✍️ Blog

-This section collects practical, implementation-oriented write-ups from my PhD research.
+This section collects practical, implementation-oriented write-ups and reflections from my PhD research.
 I focus on robust computer vision and deep learning methods that transfer to real deployment settings: handling image quality variation, adapting models as data evolves, and improving segmentation and fine-grained classification under distribution shift.

 Latest Posts